 Saying Thank You

 The holidays are a good time to say thank you to people who have helped you.
-Whether you are a patient or a caregiver, consider small tokens of appreciation to people who have made contributions to caring for your family, giving rides, making meals, and running errands.
+Whether you are a patient or a caregiver, consider small tokens of gratitude to people who have made contributions to caring for your family, giving rides, making meals, and running errands.